 As shocking as these two facts are, they surely are not as bewildering as the fact that of the 60,000 memorials in the UK to the Great War, not a single one is to the men of the Chinese Labour Corps.

 96,000 Chinese men volunteered to work for the British in France in support of the allied war effort.
 Why they were subject to such sustained attempts to deny the full extent of that contribution will, perhaps, never be fully understood.
 But it’s time to correct the injustice of reducing them to roll numbers, and we need to make good on our nation’s promise, “We Will Remember them”.
-It’s time to give those men the dignity they deserve and have been denied for nigh on a century and to acknowledge what they did.
+It’s time to give those men the dignity they deserve but have been denied for nigh on a century, and to acknowledge what they did.
 If we fail to do so, we fail not just them, but ultimately we fail ourselves.